slightknack/slightknack.dev/content/blog/dynamic-pow-backpressure.md

 One of the first mistakes I made when first building distributed systems was not paying attention to the backpressure bottlenecks of the system.
 Although there are many ways to classify, manage, and build systems that main consistent backpressure, one system I want to focus on is proof-of-work based rate limiting.

 # Proof of Work
 Proof-of-work (PoW) is nothing new.
-Now primarily associated with concensus mechanisms used BitCoin et al., PoW was first used an obscure email tool used to rate-limit spam and DoS attacks.
+Now primarily associated with consensus mechanisms used BitCoin et al., PoW was first used an obscure email tool used to rate-limit spam and DoS attacks.
 In no small part due to the popularity of BitCoin, PoW has found a number of other uses.

 I was prompted to write this post after re-reading the [Pest](http://pest.bitdash.io/whitepaper.html) specification, a distributed IRC-like protocol that uses PoW to maintain a steady influx of messages.

 # Managing Backpressure
 When managing backpressure, there are essentially two things that can be going wrong:

-1. You're not recieving enough messages, meaning there's probably a *bottleneck* somewhere else in the system.
+1. You're not receiving enough messages, meaning there's probably a *bottleneck* somewhere else in the system.
 2. You're receiving too many messages, meaning *you're* probably the bottleneck in the system.

 It's important to remember that not all messages sent in a distributed system are necessary for the healthy operation of the system.
 When a service gets too stressed, services calling that service can reduce the number of messages they're sending to improve the latency of the system (while maintaining consistent throughput).